sarahsvitlik03/sarahsvitlik03/README.md

 👋 Hi, I’m Sarah
 I’m a Software Engineer from Waterbury, CT with 4+ years of practical experience building high‑quality applications and user‑centered digital experiences.
 I work across mobile, web, and full‑stack development, and I enjoy creating systems that are clean, intuitive, and genuinely useful.

-🌸 About Me
-I’m Sarah, a software developer who loves building things that feel clean, intuitive, and genuinely helpful.
-Over the past four years, I’ve worked across mobile, web, and full‑stack development — from iOS and Android apps to full systems with Flask and MySQL to React‑based interfaces.
-I enjoy the mix of creativity and logic that comes with software development.
-I like taking an idea, breaking it down, and turning it into something real that people can actually use.
-Whether I’m designing a UI, structuring a backend, or troubleshooting a tricky bug, I care about clarity, good architecture, and thoughtful user experience.
-I’m always learning, always building, and always looking for ways to grow as an engineer — especially in mobile and full‑stack development.

 🛠️ Skills & Technologies
 Languages: Swift, JavaScript, Python, C/C++, SQL
 Mobile: SwiftUI, UIKit, Android (Kotlin)